A semiflexible polymer chain under geometrical restrictions: Only bulk behaviour and no surface adsorption: Abstract

-{ {\it Pramod Kumar Mishra}} { {\bf Department of Physics, DSB Campus, Kumaun University, Naini Tal-263 002 (Uttarakhand) India.}} {\bf Abstract} : We analyze adsorption desorption phase transition behaviour of a linear semiflexible polymer chain on a geometrical constraint(s) under good solvent condition in two dimensions.
-The constraint is stair shaped impenetrable surface, for two dimensional space, the surface is a line and the polymer chain is confined in between two ($A$ \& $B$) such surface.
-Lattice model of fully directed self avoiding walk is used to calculate exact expression of the partition function when the chain has attractive interaction with any or both the constraints.
-We have found in each of the case that adsorption transition point of the polymer chain is independent of bending energy of the chain for different values of spacing between the constraints.
-Our result differs from predicted behaviour for adsorption of the semiflexible polymer chain on a flat surface where adsorption transition point depends on bending energy of the chain.
+We analyse the conformational behaviour of a linear semiflexible homo-polymer chain confined by two geometrical constraints under a good solvent condition in two dimensions.
+The constraints are stair shaped impenetrable surfaces.
+The impenetrable surfaces are lines in a two dimensional space.
+The infinitely long polymer chain is confined in between such two ($A$ and $B$) surfaces.
+A lattice model of a fully directed self-avoiding walk is used to calculate the exact expression of the partition function, when the chain has attractive interaction with one or both the constraints.
+It has been found that under the proposed model, the chain shows only a bulk behaviour.
+In other words, there is no possibility of adsorption of the chain due to restrictions imposed on the walks of the chain. \keywords polymer adsorption, bulk behaviour, geometrical constraints, exact results 05.70.Fh, 64.60 Ak, 05.50.+q, 68.18.Jk, 36.20.-r